Skip to Content

 Patients with advanced cancer are often unprepared for a decline in health status near the EOL and, as a consequence, they are admitted to the hospital for more aggressive treatments.
 This complicates EOL decision making because the treatments may prolong life, or at least are perceived as accomplishing that goal.
 At that point, patients or families may express ambivalence or be reluctant to withdraw treatments rather than withhold them.

 One strategy to explore is preventing further escalation of care.
 The goal of this strategy is to provide a bridge between full life-sustaining treatment (LST) and comfort care, in which the goal is a good death.
+It has been suggested that clinicians may encourage no escalation of care because of concerns that the intensive medical treatments will prevent death, and therefore the patient will have missed the "opportunity to die."
 One study described the care of 310 patients who died in the intensive care unit (ICU) (not all of whom had cancer).
 For 95 patients (30%), there was a decision not to escalate care.
 The average time from ICU admission to deciding not to escalate care was 6 days (range, 0–37), and the average time to death was 0.8 days (range, 0–5).
 The interventions most likely to be withheld were dialysis, vasopressors, and blood transfusions.
 Fifty-five percent of the patients eventually had all life support withdrawn.
 The transition to comfort care did not occur before death for the other decedents for the following reasons: waiting for family to arrive, change of family opinion, or waiting for an ethics consultation.

 Withdrawal of Ventilatory Support